 Baum has claimed great influence with many of these politicians.
 In 1994, the same year that Lott was honored at a Vaiden, Miss., banquet attended by CCC leaders, the Informer took credit for Lott's one-vote election as Republican majority whip, the No. 2 leadership post in the Senate.

 Council leaders have also claimed responsibility for orchestrating the electoral demise last fall of former South Carolina Gov. David Beasley, a Republican who angered the group by opposing continuing to fly the Confederate battle flag over his state's capitol building because it was offensive to blacks.

 Around the country, the CCC claims to have had members or supporters elected to courts, school boards, city councils, state legislatures and other government bodies.
-The council boasts of its power, circulating a flier with alleged endorsements from a dozen politicians, including Lott, whose writings have appeared for years in the Informer.
+The council boasts of its power, circulating a flyer with alleged endorsements from a dozen politicians, including Lott, whose writings have appeared for years in the Informer.

 The structures of the CCC's chapters, and their political interests, vary from state to state — a function of the CCC's decentralized structure, which hearkens back to the strong states' rights stand of the CCA.

 The best-organized state is Mississippi, with eight county chapters.
 Alabama and Tennessee have regional chapters, while most others have only general state chapters.
 In total, the Council has 33 chapters.

 Now, the CCC may well be marginalized as more mainstream politicians draw away.
 Explaining a new CCC rule that leaders keep their own political views to themselves, Baum told The Washington Post in January that "we were just too dang candid" when being asked about their views of race and other matters.
 "That's what got us into trouble."